Dr. Ronald B. Standler

 I have posted a discussion of my skills in law.
 While that document was written for attorneys who are considering hiring me as a consultant, it may give you useful information about me.

-My fees
+My Fees

 My fees.